Jinja FAQ: Nested Moustaches?

 {% set foo = bar ~ 'foo' %}

-An Ansible-specific twist (which newer versions of Ansible warn you about) is that conditional statements are implicitly a Jinja context, so you rarely want to include Jinja delimiters in them.
+An Ansible-specific twist is that conditional statements are implicitly a Jinja context, so you rarely want to include Jinja delimiters in them.

 - hosts: localhost